nodexninja/anion.js/README.md

 })

 const site = render('public/index.html', {
-  css: 'css', // path for CSS
+  css: 'css', // subfolder for CSS, use * for the static folder (public)
-  js: 'js' // path for JS
+  js: 'js' // subfolder for JS, use * for the static folder (public) }, {
-}, {
-  title: 'Anion',
+  title: 'Anion', // Template variable
 })

 server.use(express.static('anion'))